-Arches Landscape Astrophotography Workshop coming in May 2013!
+Arches Landscape Astrophotography Workshop coming in April/May 2014!
 Click HERE for more info.

 Time to rewind a bit…

 There has been so much going on lately with entering competitions, completing business tasks, re-modeling my website, and the constant ‘go-go-go’ of chasing the light and clear skies.
 I’ve been banging my head for the past couple of months saying to myself, “I’ve got to write about my Arches trip!”
 So here I sit, almost 3 months later, with so many stories to write about and so many images to share with you.
 Instead of me rambling on about my trip, line for line, I’m going to share with you my favorite images and write about my story behind them.

 I did a fair amount of research before planning this trip with my Dad.
 Google Earth gave me a good idea about what I was getting myself into and a conception of what I wanted to photograph.
 I bought a local map at REI and began highlighting every trail and arch I wanted to hike and possibly shoot.
 Dad didn’t really know much about the park, except how to get there, so the legwork was up to me.
 During my research about Arches National Park, I discovered the area has over 2,000 natural arches, and humans have occupied the region since the last ice age, nearly 10,000 years ago.
 Arches NP is also home to one of the most famous geological rock formations in the world called, “Delicate Arch.”
 This famous sandstone landmark is a 52-foot tall, freestanding natural arch, and is the most widely recognized historical landmark in the Park.
 It is depicted on Utah license plates and on postage stamps commemorating Utah’s centennial anniversary of statehood in 1996.